niloydebme/webpage/_teaching/my notebook.md

 ---
 title: "My Notebook"
 collection: teaching
-type: "Personal/Lecture Notes"
+type: "Lecture Notes"
 permalink: /teaching/my notebook
-venue: " "
+venue: "- Mathematics, Science and Engineering"
 date: 2025-01-01
 location: " "
 ---

 <p style="font-size: 14px; line-height: 1.4">
-   This section is dedicated to my personal collection of notes and code, most of which were created/annotated as part of my learning journey.
-Some are related to my academic studies, while others were made just for fun.
-It would be a great pleasure if someone finds this helpful.
+   This section contains my year-long collection of notes and code, most of which were written, scripted, or annotated as part of my learning journey.
+Some relate to academics, while others were made just for fun.
+I hope someone may find this helpful.
 </p>

 <h3> My Notes (Listed Partially)</h3>